Skip to content

 Abstract

 Gridcoin has had a robust voting mechanism for several years now, with recent hardening and poll requirements definition is has become a trustworthy method of determining consensus on important Gridcoin matters.
-There is however a recent lack of network/community consensus regarding the matter of how to determine the outcome of multi-option numerical polls, which warrants a discussion and possibly further polling on the matter.
+There is however a need to establish network/community consensus regarding how we should determine the outcome of multi-option numerical polls, like the recent rewards multiplier poll.

 Motivation